- Summer Program

 The Archaeology For Teens program is designed for students entering Grades 7-10.
 In addition to facility tours, classroom activities, and fieldwork, students will participate in experimental archaeology, in-depth survey and mapping techniques, and other activities tailored for this age-group.

-This year, Teens will have the opportunity to assist in the excavations at the prehistoric Boland site located along the Susquehanna River in Tioga County, NY (about 15 miles west of campus).
+This year, Teens will have the opportunity to assist in the excavations at the prehistoric Athens/Sayre site located along the Susquehanna River in Bradford County, PA (about 40 miles southwest of campus).
 The site has multiple time periods ranging from hunter-gatherer camps (c.
 2500-1000 B.C.) to an agricultural community (c.
 A.D.
 1000-1300).
 Previous excavations have discovered a diversity of lithics (points, tools, rough stone, fire-cracked rock) and pottery.
-Storage/refuse pits and hearths are also part of the community patterning at the site.
+Storage/refuse pits and hearths are also an expected part of the community patterning at the site.

 Binghamton University - Science 1, Room 106